Isuru-prasanna/Academic-Employee-Leave-Details/README.md

 # Academic-Employee-Leave-Details
- This Application Can Manage All The Academic Staff Leave Details And Manage It .
+ This Application Can Manage All The Academic Staff Leave Details And Manage It using Laravel .